Logo

 How to Make Legit Money with Crowdtap

-During my free time, I usually load the latest app on my phone and start tapping away.
+I usually load the latest app on my phone during my free time and tap away.
 I have earned several impressive scores on the latest games, which means – pretty much nothing.
-I have nothing to show for it other than a high score no one cares about.
+I have nothing to show for it besides a high score no one cares about.

 A buddy of mine recently told me about Crowdtap and how I can earn gift cards by using my free time to answer my mobile phone surveys.
 In exchange for providing my feedback about brands and products, Crowdtap sends you electronic gift cards you can use at popular online stores.

-I’m not talking about all the other gimmicks people try and sell you; I’m talking about an actual app I have used to get real gift cards.
+I’m not talking about all the other gimmicks people try to sell you; I’m talking about an app I used to get real gift cards.

 Crowdtap’s History and Beginnings

-Founded in 2009 by Brandon Evans and Kareem Kouddous, the Crowdtap headquarters is located in New York, New York.
-Brandon and Kareem’s vision was to increase communication between consumers and brands, which would increase value for all involved.
-Increased communication helps companies understand what customers want, and Crowdtap users are incentivized for providing valuable feedback.
+Founded in 2009 by Brandon Evans and Kareem Kouddous, the Crowdtap headquarters is in New York, New York.
+Brandon and Kareem’s vision was to increase communication between consumers and brands, increasing value for all involved.
+Increased communication helps companies understand customers’ wants, and Crowdtap users are incentivized to provide valuable feedback.

 What is Crowdtap?

-As previously stated, Crowdtap creates a link that brings brands and consumers.
-Crowdtap users share their opinion after testing out new products or answering surveys about potential products or ideas.
+As previously stated, Crowdtap creates a link between brands and consumers.
+Crowdtap users share their opinions after testing out new products or answering surveys about potential products or ideas.
 This helps brands create unique content that customers want.

-While other survey programs focus on a wide range of topics, Crowdtap focuses primarily on brands and consumers.
+While other survey programs focus on various topics, Crowdtap focuses primarily on brands and consumers.

 My Experience With Crowdtap

-Because I would never write a product review without actually using it, I documented the steps I took to create a Crowdtap account and what was involved in starting making money.
+Because I would never write a product review without actually using it, I documented the steps I took to create a Crowdtap account and what was involved in starting to make money.

 The Crowdtap Signup Process

-After learning about Crowdtap, I went to their website and found two ways to create an account.
-I could either use my Facebook account or use an email address.
-I used the Facebook account process because I’m lazy since I figured it would be fewer steps (I was right).
+After learning about Crowdtap, I visited their website and found two ways to create an account.
+I could either use my Facebook account or an email address.
+I used the Facebook account process because I’m lazy and figured it would be fewer steps (I was right).

 The Onboarding Process